III. The Divisions

 1. Each division is entitled to three sessions and up to seven co-sponsored sessions.
 We encourage you to co-sponsor sessions with other divisions.
 Please shape the themes of the solo-sponsored and co-sponsored sessions broadly to attract an optimal number of submissions.
 If you are co-sponsoring sessions with other divisions, please make sure that you submit the same session title and contact information for each organizer.
 Sessions titles can be changed after papers have been submitted and a session is organized.
 Accordingly, we prefer that you list broadly titled sessions in the Call for Papers and then work with session organizers to change those titles to be more specific to the nature of the papers after the organizer has selected the papers that will be accepted into that session.

 2. You have full determination in regard to how your program sessions are used.
 However, consider using one session for an overall theme proposed by the President.
 Other sessions can reflect your particular interest(s) or what you consider the most intriguing topic(s) in your area.
-Please consider crafting your division’s thematic session in the format of a “Critical Dialogue.”
+Consider crafting your division’s thematic session in the format of a “Critical Dialogue.”
 This session will count as one of your three sessions.
 This format includes short (5 minute) presentations by up to 8 authors followed by a facilitated dialogue that critically explores connections among the papers.
 The audience will have an opportunity to participate in the dialogue as well.
 Emphasis is placed on exploring interesting connections between papers with a broadly similar theme.
 The hope is that both presenters and the audience will have an opportunity to make new and deeper connections from their own unique insights and presented ideas.
+The presider/discussant (same person serves in both roles) has an important role of moderating and facilitating the dialogue, while being sure that presentation times are followed.

 5. Poster sessions are available in addition to the regular sessions at the discretion of the Program Committee.
 You may have as many participants as you wish in poster sessions.
 Posters are graphic presentations of the author’s report.
 They consist of illustrative materials that may take the form of graphs, diagrams, charts, tables, or photos.
 For example, the slides of a PowerPoint presentation might be printed as 8x10 documents and displayed on a poster board if they include a minimal amount of text.
 Posters must be headed by a title.
 Any lettering should be large enough to be visible from 5’ and the individual displays should fit on a 3’ x 4’ poster.
 The Society will provide a way to mount the posters.
 While the poster is on display, the author(s) should be present to answer questions.
 If several poster sessions are proposed, they may be combined in a large room.